 Lou Malnati’s Pizza Various Locations

 Some foods just lend themselves to reckless abandon.
-Practically everything on the menu in this old school, local pizza chain supports my last proclamation.
-Framed sports jerseys are staggered on the walls of their North Wells Street location (where I dined) and while it enhanced an already classic dining environment, the pizza here could be just as satisfying in an interrogation room with a spotlight pointed on your face.
-(If they ask you what you’d like as your last meal, tell ‘em to call Lou!)
+Practically everything on the menu in this old school, local pizza chain does just that.
+Framed sports jerseys are staggered on the walls of their North Wells Street location and while it enhanced an already classic dining environment, the pizza here could be just as satisfying in an interrogation room with a spotlight pointed on your face.
 Dinner began with the calamari fritti, which was lightly battered, well-seasoned and served with warm marinara sauce.
 With such a large amount, I could have made a meal on that alone.
 Next came the main event: The Malnati Chicago classic, a deep dish paradise consisting of an obscene amount of cheese in a butter crust, topped with lean sausage and red sauce.
 Knives and forks accompany the pies and trust me—you’ll need them.
 It’s no small wonder why Malnati’s has become a Chicago institution.
 They’ve been around since 1971, but by no means are they riding the coattails of their reputation.
-While they are best known for their pizza (which come in sizes ranging from Personal to large), you can stuff your gullet with other gut-busting items including pasta, soups, and tiramisu They even cater to thin crust devotees and offer gluten free options.
+While they are best known for their pizza (which come in sizes ranging from Personal to large), you can stuff your gullet with other gut-busting items including pasta, soups, and tiramisu They even cater to thin crust devotees and offer gluten-free options.
 Dieting?
-As we say in NYC, “Fuggetaboutit”—at least for this meal.
-Your only regret will be to have missed dining here.
+As we say in NYC, “Fuggetaboutit!”

 Pho 888 1137 W. Argyle St. Chicago, IL